John Morley: Retirement

-In 1917, Morley published his two volumes of memoirs, Recollections.
+In 1917, Lord Morley of Blackburn published his two volumes of memoirs, Recollections.
 In it, he contrasted old and new Liberalism:

 The theory of new Liberalism did not seem much more piquant or fertile than the respectable old.
 As it happened, in the fulness of time our distinguished apostles of Efficiency came into supreme power, with a share in the finest field for efficient diplomacy and an armed struggle, that could have been imagined.
 Unhappily they broke down, or thought they had (1915), and could discover no better way out of their scrape than to seek deliverance (not without a trace of arbitrary proscription) from the opposing party that counted Liberalism, old or new, for dangerous and deluding moonshine.

 During his retirement, Morley kept an interest in politics.
 He said to his friend John Morgan on 15 February 1918:

 I'm sick of Wilson...
 He hailed the Russian Revolution six months ago as the new Golden Age, and I said to Page, 'What does he know of Russia?' to which Page replied, 'Nothing'.
 As for his talk about a union of hearts after the war, the world is not made like that.

 This led Morgan to ask Morley about the League of Nations: "A mirage, and an old one".
 Morgan asked: "How are you going to enforce it?", whereupon Morley replied: "How indeed?
 One may as well talk of London morality being due to the Archbishop of Canterbury.
 But take away Scotland Yard!"
-When asked in 1919 about the Covenant of the League of Nations Morley said: "I have not read it, and I don't intend to read it.
+When asked in 1919 about the Covenant of the League of Nations, Morley said: "I have not read it, and I don't intend to read it.
 It's not worth the paper it's written on.
 To the end of time it'll always be a case of 'Thy head or my head'.
 I've no faith in these schemes".
 When a prominent Liberal praised someone as "a good European" Morley remarked: "When I lay me down at night or rise in the morning I do not ask myself if I am a good European".
 Towards the close of 1919 he was worried about Britain's guarantee to France:

 Surely a permanent commitment like that is contrary to all our foreign policy.
 What do the words 'unprovoked attack' by Germany mean?
 They are dangerously vague.
 I've been discussing them with Rosebery and he is as uneasy as I am.
-He wrote a letter to the Press about it, and the Times refused to publish it.
+He wrote a letter to the Press about it, and The Times refused to publish it.